atlasd-geo/atlasd/Architecture Quickstart.md

 # Architecture
+Atlasd relies on a microservice architecture.
+If you aren't familiar with microservice architecture for application, check out this article from [Microsoft Azure](https://docs.microsoft.com/en-us/azure/architecture/guide/architecture-styles/microservices).

-Atlasd will rely on a microservice-based architecture.
-This is, in part, to keep the code modular and, ideally, to minimize infrastructure costs on delpoyment.
-But, perhaps more importantly, we hope this modular structure encourages contributors to start their own repositories and build amazing things to feed the Atlasd ecosystem.
+The choice to use a microservice architecture was made, in part, to keep the code modular and, ideally, to minimize infrastructure costs on delpoyment.
+But, perhaps more importantly, we hope this structure encourages contributors to start their own repositories and build amazing things to feed the Atlasd ecosystem.

-To learn more about the overall architecture, please visit the atlasd-architecture repo.
+You do not need to fully, or even remotely, understand the architecture to begin contributing.
+However, if you are interested in creating a repo of your own, demonstrated understanding of the architecture is necessary.

+## Services
+The service structure of Atlasd will include the following:
+- Client delivery services
+- Identity provider
+- Role provider
+- Central database
+- Microservices
+- File service

+The **identity provider** and **role provider** together form the Auth system that should used by all other services.
+Auth0 has been proposed for the identity provider and Fauna has been proposed as the BAAS that will enable the implementation of a role provider.
+Ideally, the role provider and central database will exist as one service; any data that should be accessible throughout the application ought to live in the same place as roles, as they too should be accesible throughout the application.

+For a visual representation of the service architecture, review the [Architecture Quickstart](https://docs.google.com/presentation/d/1X_PXxBQBLjXTfP17kSLM6m6KB487YMzLb4R2CXMUzfE/edit?usp=sharing) slide deck.

 ## Repository Types
 Repositories within Atlasd should generally fall into one of five categories: clients, microservices, packages, utilities, and meta.